England has beaten Nigerian to securing the services of Chelsea defender Fikayo Tomori who was born to Nigerian parents, Footballfancam reports.

 “By the time summer comes round, he might be one of the best rated young defenders in the league, and Southgate would be under serious pressure to play him at Euro 2020.”

-The defender who earlier had caps at youth level for both England and Canada can no longer represent the Nigerian national teams, thus following in the footsteps of the likes of Gabriel Agbonlahor, Ross Barkley and Dele Alli.
+The defender who earlier had caps at youth level for both England and Canada can no longer represent the Nigerian national team, thus following in the footsteps of the likes of Gabriel Agbonlahor, Ross Barkley and Dele Alli.

 Tomori joined Chelsea academy alongside Tammy Abraham and Mason Mount and luckily the trio rose through the ranks to become fabulous revelations under club’s manager and legend Frank Lampard.